Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 In this exercise, the user must memorize numbers and operators to solve the math question.

 This exercise primarily engages the prefrontal cortex.
-The prefrontal area houses the neural circuitry which is where concentration and the storage of information in the mental sketch pad of working memory occurs.
-While the user is storing the information they must complete mental calculations.
-Arithmetic calculations stem from your prefrontal cortex and occur in a network between the frontal, temporal, and parietal lobes.
+The prefrontal area houses the neural circuitry, where concentration and information storage occur in the mental sketch pad of working memory.
+While the user is storing the information, they must complete mental calculations.
+Arithmetic calculations stem from the prefrontal cortex and happen in a network between the frontal, temporal, and parietal lobes.

-Ready, Steady, Count! works on both concentration skills and mental mathematical calculations.
-We use these skills when we are calculating the price of an item on sale at the store, working on balancing bank accounts, or calculating a tip at a restaurant.
-When an individual has strong mental mathematical skills they may experience a decrease in stress when shopping, because they can quickly mentally calculate the cost and continue the task at hand.
+Ready, Steady, Count!
+Works on both concentration skills and mental mathematical calculations.
+We use these skills when calculating the price of an item on sale at the store, balancing bank accounts, or calculating a tip at a restaurant.
+When an individual has strong mental mathematical skills, they may experience a decrease in stress when shopping because they can quickly mentally calculate the cost and continue the task at hand.

 You can modify:

 Over 9000 unique exercise configurations and significant data set depth.